retnikt/retnikt.uk/docs/projects/website.md

 All these modified files are available on my [GitHub](https://github.com/retnikt/retnikt.uk) repo for this project.
 ## Deploying
 Following the guide from [MkDocs](https://www.mkdocs.org/user-guide/deploying-your-docs/), I deployed to GitHub Pages with a custom domain ([retnikt.uk](https://retnikt.uk/)) which you have to put in a CNAME file in your `docs/` folder.
 Every time I  make a change I simply run `mkdocs gh-deploy`, which does all the work for you.
+### Continuous Integration
+In the future I hope to add some continuous integration to the building and deployment of the website, a topic I am totally new to.
+Look out for updates in the future!